Bachelor of Arts

 Honors College Research Project

 Aamot, Audrey, "Face Perception and Identification" (2018).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 211.

 © Copyright 2018 Audrey Aamot